Segment-Wise Flow Matching for Vision-Aided mmWave V2I Beam Prediction: Conclusion

 \section{Conclusion}

-We proposed a rectified flow-based FM framework for vision-aided mmWave beam prediction that models continuous beam dynamics for fast and stable inference.
-The method achieves higher prediction accuracy than traditional sequence models and performance comparable to BeamLLM, while requiring far lower computational complexity suitable for edge deployment.
-Future work includes improving perception robustness, e.g., addressing occlusion and bounding-box ambiguity via depth cues or multi-sensor fusion.
-Furthermore, while the current rectified flow model's assumption of uniform-velocity evolution yields good performance, we will explore using a more refined piecewise uniform-velocity evolution assumption, which would allow the model to more accurately capture the varying velocity of beam dynamics across different stages, potentially further enhancing prediction accuracy and stability.
-Finally, we aim to extend the FM framework to broader wireless tasks such as proactive channel prediction in high-mobility links (e.g., satellite channels with severe aging) and traffic or network load forecasting.
+We proposed a segment-wise FM framework for vision-aided mmWave beam prediction that models continuous beam dynamics for fast and stable inference.
+The proposed method achieves higher prediction accuracy than traditional sequence models and competitive performance relative to BeamLLM, while requiring substantially lower computational complexity.
+This makes it a promising lightweight predictor for edge-side beam prediction.

+Future work will extend the framework to more general and challenging settings, including multi-user scenarios, more diverse traffic densities, adverse weather conditions, and different sensing configurations.
+Beyond beam prediction, we aim to explore FM-based modeling for other wireless tasks, such as proactive channel prediction in high-mobility links and traffic or network load forecasting.